 Hyundai Kona Hybrid reliability & problems

-The Kona Hybrid is too new for any common long-term problems to have become evident, although we’ve no reason to suspect that it'll be anything other than a reliable car.
+The Kona Hybrid is still too new for any common long-term problems to have become evident, although we’ve no reason to suspect that it'll be anything other than a reliable car.
 There are no known issues affecting the petrol versions of the car and the Kona Electric, so the same is likely to be true for the Hybrid.

 Hyundai finished 22nd in the 2019 Driver Power survey of the UK’s best manufacturers, falling from the 15th place is achieved the year before.
 It recovered to 13th place in the 2020 survey, which also saw the Kona itself (including petrol, hybrid and electric versions) ranked 60th out of 75 models.
 Negative comments focused on practicality and engine noise, however; the car's reliability was praised, with only a tiny 4.5% of owners saying they'd experienced a fault.

 In This Review